Yagisan/The-Bustling-Valley/README.md

 **[Water Bot](https://www.nexusmods.com/stardewvalley/mods/8167)** by right-clicking with your watering can your farmer will go crop by crop watering them, expending the same amount of time and energy as if you had done it yourself to keep as vanilla as possible, but a lot less tedious!

 **[Eidee Easy Fishing](https://www.nexusmods.com/stardewvalley/mods/4806)** reduces the tediousness of fishing by automatically catching the fish for you.
 If you get a bite, and hook the fish, Eidee Easy Fishing will catch the fish.
 It is **not** an instant catch, nor will it automatically hook for you.
 Better rods, bait and tackle will improve catch speed and rates.

-**[Better Junimos](https://www.nexusmods.com/stardewvalley/mods/2221)** significantly improves Junimos: automatically plant crops, fertilize, work for a fee, increase range, and more!

-**[Better Junimos Forestry](https://www.nexusmods.com/stardewvalley/mods/8992)** adds new skills to the Junimos.
-They can hoe your fields, grow wild trees for timber, look after your fruit trees, clear debris, and mow the lawn.

 ## Gameplay